Thpopel/Portfolio/README.md

 # Hello and Welcome!
-This portfolio it an opportunity for me to showcase some of the intro-level coding skills I have been working on over the past couple of months.
+This portfolio it an opportunity for me to showcase some of the coding skills I have been working on over the past couple of months.

 **Together, we will take a look at the following:**
 - Slicing 1D and 2D Lists/Arrays